arrow

 Step 2: Research Your Competitors

-When it comes to launching a successful product, evaluating your competition is a crucial step that cannot be overlooked!
-After all, if you don’t know your competition, how can you distinguish your product from others on the market?
-But don’t panic; I have some advice to make this procedure go more smoothly for you.
+When it comes to establishing a successful product, assessing your competitors is an important stage that should not be missed!
+After all, if you don’t know your competitors, how can you differentiate your product from others on the market?
+But don’t worry; I have some suggestions to make this process go more smoothly for you.

-First things first, you need to choose just a handful of competitors to represent your competitive landscape.
-Avoid becoming weighed down with a lengthy list!
-This could be simple for people who are developing a brand new product, but it might be challenging for those who are trying to break into a crowded industry.
+First and first, pick only a few competitors to reflect your competitive environment.
+Avoid being bogged down by a long list.
+This may be straightforward for those producing a new product, but it may be difficult for those attempting to break into a competitive business.

-To evaluate your competition effectively, it’s essential to put yourself in the shoes of a potential buyer.
+It’s essential to put yourself in the shoes of a potential buyer to evaluate your competition effectively:

 • What gaps in their offering can you identify?